GunelMC/GunelMC/README.md

 - Won MBA [Capstone Project Competition](https://mba.iese.edu/program/curriculum-content/capstone/) "Social Media (Enterprise Sales) Strategy for Hewlett Packard Enterprise", as part of a 5-member multinational team.
 - Authored a research report on market analysis and macro-economic evaluation of US-Azerbaijan trade relationship while working at the [United States-Azerbaijan Chamber of Commerce](https://www.usacc.org) in Washington DC, USA.
 - Mentored two new hires through successful onboarding as the Strategic Marketing Manager.
+- Successfully mentored two Makers students to help them achieve their personal and professional learning objectives.
 - Delivered numerous onsite client pitch presentations and RFPs as a Senior Salesperson at ASE Express.
 Got promoted to Key Account Manager within months after successfully hitting my sales targets despite no previous background in the industry.

 #### Fast and adaptable learner

 I take pride in my innate intellectual curiosity and insatiable desire to learn how things work.
 You can see this in the long list of degrees, courses and countries on my CV.
 Most importantly, these learning experiences taught me the one essential skill that I believe will help me during my future career as a software developer - to learn how to learn quickly and most efficiently.
 Some examples include:

+- Built a [single-page map application](https://github.com/GunelMC/betwixt-1) within 2 weeks using an entirely new library(React) and framework(Next.js) with only limited Javascript knowledge (2 weeks of training at Makers).
 - Taught myself how to query and manipulate databases using SQL within a month for my job within the Growth and Analytics team.
 - Earned a state scholarship for a masters program after 20 days of preparation.
 - Taught myself Spanish within a month of arriving in Barcelona.